Please note: Information on this page relates to the 2016 academic year unless otherwise specified.

 The skills that you can learn in Environmental Studies are relevant to a number of career paths.
 This might include careers that specialise in the environment, such as environmental policy, planning, or management.

 Alternatively, it might include careers that make use of the thinking and research skills that you can build up in the Environmental Studies programme.

 It should be noted however, that in order to gain employment in the field of environmental management, it is generally necessary to gain postgraduate qualifications.

-Environmental Studies courses are taught within the School of Geography, Environment and Earth Sciences, Cotton Building, blocks A and B.
+Environmental Studies courses are taught within the School of Geography, Environment and Earth Sciences, Cotton Building.